uts-cic/CanvasDashboard/README.md

       * **network-chart**: Who the user is connected with.
 There can be several groups of people the user is connected with, as shown by the different node colours.
       * **social-activity-chart**: Amount of social media activities over a timeline.
 Focus chart below the main chart can be used to zoom in, out, and to navigate along the timeline.
       * **social-reach-chart**: Reach levels on each social media platform.
 Reach = how many views on posts created in the different social media platforms.
-      * **topic-analysis**: Analysis of how popular a topic is over a timeline.
+      * **topic-analysis-chart**: Analysis of how popular a topic is over a timeline.
 Focus chart is provided to zoom in, out, and to navigate along the timeline.
       * **twitter-topic-chart**: Analysis of how popular a topic is over a timeline in the Twitter platform.
 Shows the different popularity levels within different Tweet categories (original, replies, retweets, friends).
     * **containers**: Full page containers.
     * **domain**: Domain / business logic level code.